Forensic expert examining plastic pipe specimen under laboratory microscope for court-admissible failure analysis

 Senior researcher injecting sample into GC-MS instrument for forensic chemical separation and identification

-SEM & EDS — Microscopic Fracture Analysis
+SEM & EDS: Microscopic Fracture Surface Analysis (Fractography)

 Optical microscopes have limited magnification.
 SEM achieves exceptionally high magnification with excellent contrast.
 EDS identifies chemical elements on the fracture surface.